trahnagrom/controlled-assessment/report.md

 ##Task 1 -

-In this task, I split up
+In this task, I split up the code I needed to make into

 This was my first try:
 ```python